Techwizz254/Banking-application/README.md

 ## Description

-A simple banking application written in c.
+A simple banking application written in C.
 It allows the user to deposit , withdraw, check their balances.
 We'll assume debit isn't allowed therefore negative balances aren't allowed.
 Has a menu interface.